 - Personal Attributes

 As a technologist, a tech leader dons one of the three profiles or sometimes, a combination of all.
 Being a leader comes with immense roles and responsibilities.
-If there was a way to figure out which tech leader best suits what kind of a role, it would make everything so much simpler.
+If there was a way to figure out which technology leaders best suits what kind of a role, it would make everything so much simpler.
 At Purple Quarter we profile our candidates in three broad categories after a thorough understanding of their leadership styles, personality traits, personal interests & likings, approach toward business management, decision making and so on.
 For tech leaders, it has become important to possess a thorough understanding, if not the expertise of engineering, technology and product.
 With most companies and businesses adopting a “tech-first” approach, it is imperative for the management to have detailed knowledge, understanding and hands-on experience in the field.

 Read more about Hiring a CTO – What should a startup founder look for?